mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

-	docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal docker logs container_name_or_id: to see logs of any container docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)
+	docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal(so that user can see logs and outputs , error from server) docker logs container_name_or_id: to see logs of any container docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)

+# Attaching to an already-running Container
+	By default, if you run a Container without -d, you run in "attached mode".

+	If you started a container in detached mode (i.e. with -d), you can still attach to it afterwards without restarting the Container with the following command:

+	docker attach CONTAINER
+	attaches you to a running Container with an ID or name of CONTAINER.